green-coding-solutions/eco-ci-energy-estimation/README.md

 Since copying, adapting and maintaining that code was no option we resorted to using the composite Github Action as an alternative.

-Here we have to call the Action three times: initialize, start-measurement, end-measurement
+Here we have to call the Action three times: start-measurement, get-measurement, final-measurement

 This however also gives us the benefit of making a "lap" and stopping and restarting a measurement with an intermediate metrics output.